 - Organize a clearness committee for an individual.

 - Organize a discernment event that includes a presentation on the realities of seminary led by a representative from a nearby theological school (or schools).
 Gather names of potential invitees from area ministers, congregational leaders, the Unitarian Universalist Association (UUA) Ministerial Credentialing Office, seminarians and other sources.

 - Offer a small group discussion where multiple people considering ministry gather to consider questions and listen deeply to one another.

 - Lead workshops at cluster or district events about religious vocation possibilities, how congregations can be encouraging, and how your in care program can support those in discernment.

 Ways to Fulfill a Religious Vocation

-When offering discernment support, inform the person that there is more than one way they can fulfill a religious vocation:
+When offering discernment support, tell the person that there is more than one way to fulfill a religious vocation:

 - Professional ordained ministry

 - Professional credentialing by the UUA in religious education or music